 You may find loads of gibberish about ServiceNow prices out there in the internet.
 Some sited cost examples are outdated (like the prices mentioning the no longer existent ServiceNow Express product) and some pricing-related hypotheses are straight up weird, for example, “$40,000 is a minimum” or “ServiceNow has a free trial period.”
 The truth is, none of the examples you’ll find are likely to be anywhere near your recurrent subscription fee because ServiceNow’s pricing model uses a complex matrix of factors where each factor weighs in to influence your grand total.

 As you may already know, ServiceNow solutions can fit organizations from virtually any industry imaginable.
-Manufacturing, logistics, banking, IT, public services, healthcare, construction, retail and travel & hospitality are just some of the industries that our experts have touched upon while delivering ServiceNow services.
+Logistics, banking, IT, public services are just some of the industries that our experts have touched upon while delivering ServiceNow services.
 And representatives of all those industries may have different approaches to software procurement as well as varying financial capabilities.
 That is why – as we at ScienceSoft are inclined to think – ServiceNow takes your industry into account when calculating your license prices.

 And just like that, when we’re talking about two companies that come from the same industry and do not differ in any other cost factor mentioned below, their ServiceNow prices will differ if their offices are situated in different regions, say, in the US and in the Middle East.